ECCC-CCCS/climate-data-extraction-tool/README.md

 npm run test:e2e
 ```

-When initiated, it will start up a dev instance on localhost, which relies on your `.env.development` (and `.env`).
+When initiated, it will start up a dev instance on localhost, which relies on your `.env.testing` (and `.env`) file.
 Modify your `.env` files accordingly for testing.